Brady Aiken

-Brady James Aiken (born August 16, 1996) is an American professional baseball pitcher who is currently a free agent.
+Brady James Aiken (born August 16, 1996) is an American former professional baseball pitcher.

 Aiken was drafted by Major League Baseball's Houston Astros with the first overall pick of the 2014 Major League Baseball draft, but did not sign with the team.
 He enrolled at the IMG Academy in Bradenton, Florida as a postgraduate student.
 The Cleveland Indians selected him 17th overall in the 2015 MLB draft, and released him in 2021.
-He is one of three players to be drafted first overall in the Major League Baseball Draft and never play in the major leagues, along with Steve Chilcott and Brien Taylor.
+He is one of only three players to be drafted first overall in the Major League Baseball Draft and never play in the major leagues, along with Steve Chilcott and Brien Taylor.

 Early life

 Aiken attended Cathedral Catholic High School in San Diego, California.
 Aiken pitched for the 18U United States national baseball team in 2013 and helped lead the team to gold in the 2013 18U Baseball World Cup.
 He started the gold medal game and pitched seven innings with 10 strikeouts and giving up only one run.
 In February 2014, he was awarded the USA Baseball International Performance of the Year Award for his play.